SEC Approves Advice Regulation Best Interest Rule, but is it enough to Protect Investors?

 If you have questions or concerns regarding your investments, the securities attorneys of The White Law Group may be able to help you.
 For a free consultation with a securities attorney, please call 888-637-5510.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois.
+The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Seattle, Washington.

 For more information on The White Law Group, visit WhiteSecuritiesLaw.com.

 Tags: Advice rule, Reg bi, Regulation best interest, SEC, Securities Attorney Last modified: February 8, 2023